DeathRGH/pkg-defrag/README.md

 ```
 7F 43 4E 54 00 00 00   .CNT...
 ```
-Make sure you don't use any of the known decryption tools as large PKG files are not encrypted.<br>
+Make sure you don't use any of the known decryption tools as large PKG files are <b>not</b> encrypted.<br>
 They end up getting overwritten with garbage data if you try to decrypt the user partition.

 # Chunk Size And Padding